 Saturday morning

-Start the day with a trip to Barter Books – ‘the British Library of secondhand bookshops’.
+Then head to Barter Books – ‘the British Library of secondhand bookshops’.
 After the local railway line closed in 1968, Alnwick’s Victorian train station was transformed into a book-lovers’ paradise, decorated with extracts of poems and a miniature railway.
-There are thousands of books, maps and manuscripts covering every subject you could think of.

-It’s a real warren of a place, with lots of cosy nooks, fireplaces and armchairs to curl up in with a book (and if you want to take one away then you can either pay or barter with another book).
-The old station waiting room has been transformed into a café which is a great place for a late breakfast or an early lunch – the Northumbrian rarebit is a favourite.
+The shop opened in 1991 and now stocks thousands of books, maps and manuscripts, covering every subject you could think of.
+It’s a real warren of a place, with cosy nooks, open fireplaces and armchairs where you can curl up with a book – and if you want to take one away then you can either pay for it or barter with another book.

 The Alnwick Garden